chef/chef-web-docs/content/config_rb_manage.md

 `webapp.worker_timeout`

-: The amount of time (in seconds) that a worker can be silent before it is killed and restarted.
+: The amount of time (in seconds) that a worker can be silent before it's killed and restarted.
 Default value: `3600`.

 ## Web UI Private Key